chipbuster/SDS385/exercises/exercises04/sgd_c++/hints.md

 will vary drastically with the compiler, operating system, and actual code you write<sup>1</sup>, so this is an optimization that you're better of testing after your code is complete.

+**IN CASE YOU MISSED IT**, this is *not* an optimization you should try naively!
+It depends heavily on your exact system, compiler, and environment.
+Write your program, profile it, and if you're spending too much time in calls to `sqrt`, try this.
+For many people, this actually results in slower code.

 #### Compiler Flags